zeabusTeam/zeabus-elec/Circuit/Peripheral_bridge/README.md

 * Has 2 **isolated** RS-232 ports (use ADM3251E as the tranceiver/receiver) for:
  * DSP board
  * DVL board
-* Has an analog input including power supply for a presure sensor.
+* Has an analog input and a 5V power-supply for a presure sensor.
 * Has 8-channel digital output with **opto-isolator** for solinoid valves.